ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

   - [ ] Exceptions versus return values
   - [ ] Using idiomatic Python versus clarity of code
   - [ ] Extend this list
+  - [ ] Having functions return values -- as a default-- have a good reason not to

 **_This will also serve as a template for the starting readme to do list for any new folders created under this one._**